OMV Executive Board Member Purchases Company Shares - TipRanks.com

 More about OMV AG

-OMV Aktiengesellschaft is a prominent player in the oil and gas industry, primarily engaged in the exploration, production, and marketing of oil and gas, as well as the refining and distribution of petroleum products.
-The company is headquartered in Vienna, Austria, and is listed on the Vienna Stock Exchange.
+OMV Aktiengesellschaft is a leading energy company based in Vienna, Austria, primarily engaged in the exploration, production, refining, and marketing of oil and gas.
+The company operates globally and is listed on the Vienna Stock Exchange.